iftechfoundation/twine-cookbook/README.md

 ## About

 The Twine Cookbook is a collection of recipes written in the [GitBook format](https://github.com/GitbookIO/gitbook).
-To read the book on GitHub, start with the [summary page](summary.md).
+To read the book on GitHub, start with the [Summary page](summary.md).
 To compile it in book-form locally, download or otherwise clone the project and then review the instructions for using GitBook's [command-line tools](https://github.com/GitbookIO/gitbook/blob/master/docs/setup.md).

 ## Contributing